 Now consider $\delta=1$.
-Assume $\gamma^*=\phi[r,y,w]$ is a solution of FPE \ref{alg:Fixed-Point WY}.
-According to $\gamma^*$, define player $n$'s terminating states to be the ones that player $n$ decides to either buy the product (and leave the game) or to not buy it ever after, i.e., playing $\gamma^*=\boldsymbol{0}$ when everyone else is (which means that the player practically leaves the game).
+Assume that $\gamma^*=\phi[r,y,w]$ is a solution of FPE \ref{alg:Fixed-Point WY}.
+According to $\gamma^*$, define player $n$'s terminating states to be the $(r,y,w)$ values for which player $n$ decides to either buy the product (and leave the game) or to not buy it ever after, i.e., playing $\gamma^*=\boldsymbol{0}$ when everyone else is (which means that the player practically leaves the game).
 At each state of the game, $\gamma^*$ imposes a probability distribution on the future terminating states of the game that are reached by not buying decision of the acting player.
-So at each state, a player compares the expected value of $v$ with the expected valuation she can get in future by not buying, which is an average between the value of $v$ at the terminating states where she buys the product, and zero, corresponding to the terminating states she decides not to buy the product ever. \begin{lem} Assume that according to $\gamma^*=\phi[r,y,w]$, we know that the acting player will buy the product in all of the future terminating states (the ones with positive probability to happen if the acting player decided not to buy), then she is indifferent between buying and not buying the product for $\delta=1$.
+So at each state, a player compares the expected value of $V$ with the expected valuation she can get in future by not buying, which is an average between the value of $V$ at the terminating states where she buys the product, and zero, corresponding to the terminating states she decides not to buy the product ever. \begin{lem} Assume that according to $\gamma^*=\phi[r,y,w]$, the acting player will buy the product in all of the future terminating states (the ones with positive probability to happen if the acting player decided not to buy).
+Then, the player is indifferent between buying and not buying the product for $\delta=1$.
 Otherwise, she strictly prefers to wait for $\delta=1$. \end{lem} \begin{IEEEproof} According to FPE \ref{alg:Fixed-Point WY}, the acting player compares the expected value of $v$ with the average of expected values of $v$ in future terminating states with positive probability to happen if the acting player decided not to buy.
-More formally, if we denote the current state with $s$ and the future terminating states that happen with positive probability if the player doesn't buy with $s_1,...,s_k$, then we have
+More formally, if we denote the current state by $s$ and the future terminating states that happen with positive probability if the player does not buy with $s_1,...,s_k$, then we have